Tag: Artificial-Intelligence

 The last months have been very exciting to me.
 The most exciting and difficult part by far is having my newborn son, whom is almost 3 months old.
 The other exciting part is that I finally understood that if I really like technology I should really invest in it.

 Investing more in my formation in technology right now could come as odd for most people because I already have a Masters in chemistry and a specialization in intellectual property and also happen to work in the field that I have specialized in.
+The main problem for me is not that I don’t like what I do but that sensation that I feel about this not being scalable enough, mainly because of the difficulty that I encountered after first leaving the university and because after so much hard work on specializing not having enough return on the investment.

 10 years using the MacBook Pro 9,2